 Even though earlier in the evening I loved how much Hanna had set the scene for me, I now hated her because she was still viciously pouring her wet heart out and seemingly ruining my opportunity to visit a cemetery of the dead insane...at midnight.
 We parked the car by the still unfinished Danvers Memorial and waited for the rain to stop so that I could trek down into the cemetery in the dark.
-For obvious reasons (my fiancée’s overly girlish footwear), I was going to be on my own for this one.
+For obvious reasons (my fiancée’s girlish footwear), I was going to be on my own for this one.
 Finally, impatient, I decided to brave the storm.
 And I use the term brave with only one connotation—that is, I went out into it.

-Anyway, I finally did find it, but only after my fiancée pointed to it from the dry safety of the car, saying, “It’s right over there.”
+Anyway, I finally did find it, but only after my fiancée pointed to it from the dry safety of the car, “It’s right over there.”

 So by the time I made it to the cemetery, I was so wretched and cold and wet and muddy and tired that it was impossible for me to be creeped out like I had been hoping to be.
-All I wanted was an undead murderous maniac straight from the bowels of the wet cemetery earth to put an end to my misery at that point.
+I wanted an undead murderous maniac straight from the bowels of the wet cemetery earth to put an end to my misery at that point.

 Still, some good other than blurry rain-streaked photos and a dubitable accomplishment came out of this little post-movie excursion.
 On the way out, we stumbled across one of the few remaining artifacts featured in Session 9 that was left over from Danvers’ days as an insanium, a gazebo-like sitting area that opened into a covered set of wooden stairs.
 I had somehow missed this landmark on my first visit.
 That’s your last chance to use a link to the old article...unless you scroll up, I guess.
 In the darkness, the stairs seemed to descend into absolute void like the throat of some multi-dimensional monster.
 I didn’t bother corroborating that impression, though.